scottyschup/treeify/README.md

 I was going to put all that info here, but it's already been done.
 Just follow [these instructions](https://www.commandercoriander.net/blog/2013/02/16/making-a-ruby-script-executable/).

 I'm not 100% sure that it will work correctly as a shell script, but I kind of expect that it will.

+## Next Steps

+#### Short-term

+* Fix known bugs
+* Pretty it up a bit with some CSS
+* Package as a gem

+#### Long-term

+* Add more interactive features like
+  * upload/download
+  * delete
+  * edit, possibly via VIM, or just a simple form for plain text
+* Determine best/cleanest way to move CSS/JS portions elsewhere (maybe ~?) so treeify_assets is no longer needed in root directory and doesn't need to be written to multiple locations if Treeify is run multiple times for different directories